-Furthermore, you can learn more about protecting your application with J2EE declarative security by deploying the sample application.
-Visit the PolicyAgentBase/sampleapp directory to learn how to build and deploy an application.
-The sampleapp application is by no means a full fledged J2EE application.
+To protect an application with J2EE declarative security, refer to the PolicyAgentBase/sampleapp directory to learn how to build and deploy an application.
+The sampleapp directory is not a complete J2EE application.
 Rather it is a simple application that provides you with a quick reference to application specific deployment descriptors and various deployment modes of a J2EE agent.
-Once you successfully deploy sampleapp and test all of its features, you can use it as a reference to other applications that will be protected by the J2EE agent.
+Once you successfully deploy sampleapp and test its features, you can use it as a reference to other applications that will be protected by the J2EE agent.

 Once the web.xml deployment descriptor is modified to reflect the new <DOCTYPE> and <filter> elements, the agent filter is added to the application.
-You can now redeploy your application on Sun Java System Application Server 8.1.
+You can now redeploy the application on WebSphere Application Server 6.1.

 Note - Ensure that role-to-principal mappings in container specific deployment descriptors are replaced with Access Manager roles or principals.
-You can retrieve Access Manager roles or principals for Access Manager 7 by issuing the agentadmin --getUuid command.
-For more information on the agentadmin --getUuid command, see "agentadmin --getUuid" on page 46.
+You can retrieve Access Manager roles or principals for Access Manager by issuing the agentadmin --getUuid command.
+For more information, see "agentadmin --getUuid" on page 46.

-You can also retrieve the universal ID for the user (UUID) using Access Manager 7 Console to browse the user profile.
+You can also retrieve the universal ID for the user (UUID) using Access Manager Console to browse the user profile.

-Conditional Post-Installation Steps for J2EE Agents in Policy Agent 2.2
+Conditional Post-Installation Task for Version 2.2 J2EE Policy Agents